collective/collective.mustread/README.rst

 We provide two behaviors:

-- ``IMaybeMustRead`` basically only provides a checkbox where you can specify whether a content object is 'must-read'.
+- ``collective.mustread.maybe_must_read`` basically only provides a checkbox where you can specify whether a content object is 'must-read'.

-- ``ITrackReadEnabled`` activates view tracking on a content object.
+- ``collective.mustread.track_read_enabled`` activates view tracking on a content object.
 We track views even if ``IMaybeMustRead`` does not mark the object as 'must-read'.
 The reason for this is we'd like to track popular content even if the items are not compulsory.

 You'd typically activate both these behaviors on the content types you'd like to track.